Gensoul44/FF8StepTriangulator/README.md

 Deling triangle locator:

 While running, FF8 Step Triangulator adds a hotkey for Deling.
-Ctrl+Click on a walkmesth triangle will try to locate the triangle number using a brute-force color match search in that area.
+Ctrl+Click on a walkmesth triangle.
+Script will  try to locate the triangle number using a brute-force color match search in that area.

 1. Start Deling (tested with v0.12.0) and open the FF8 "field.fs" file located in the directory "\Data\lang-en".
 2. Select the Walkmesh tab at the top of Deling.